Mastering HubSpot Sales Funnel Stages: Examples & Best Practices

 Percentage likelihood of closing deals in HubSpot with deal stage name - set up default deals stage - sales pipeline

-For even more flexibility, HubSpot Sales Hub Professional or Enterprise users can create up to 50 different pipelines, enabling customization for various products, services, or customer segments.
+For even more flexibility, HubSpot Sales Hub Professional or Enterprise users can create up to 50 distinct pipelines, allowing for customization tailored to various products, services, or customer segments.

 Tracking and Managing Deal Progression